robertbdc/MOOPS-Moo-on-MIPS/DOC/ComputerGuess.md

 If we swap a digit from the 1-bovine into the 3-bovine, one of three things can happen to the bovine count - all of which tell us something about the digits we're comparing.

 ##Bovines = 4
 Success!
-Go to Phase ? (swap positions until we have 4 bulls)
+Go to Phase 4 (have cows, get bulls)

 ##Bovines = 3
 The swapped-out digit and the swapped-in digit are the same type.
 Go to Phase 3 (find the oddball).